cometbeetle/AutoUncertainties/docs/source/index.rst

 - **Subtracting Equivalent Uncertainties**

-  Subtracting an `Uncertainty` from itself will not result in a standard deviation of zero:
+  Subtracting an `Uncertainty` from itself will not result in a standard deviation of zero.

   .. code-block:: python